Resistance training exercises like squats are known for their muscle-related benefits. However, they also help you burn more calories.

 Biggest factors in calories burned with squats

-Some of the biggest factors that influence how many calories you burn with squats include:
+A few important factors that influence how many calories squats burn include:

 Hidden calorie burning from squats

-As mentioned, how much you weigh plays a relatively big role in how many calories you burn.
-This doesn’t just apply to your workout, this is also the case during everyday activities.
+As mentioned, how much you weigh plays a big role in how many calories you burn.

 Chart of squats calorie-burning estimations